controlplaneio/simulator/docs/aws-iam-permissions.md

 ## Using SSO

-Terraform does not support SSO correctly until v1.6.
+Terraform does not support SSO correctly until v1.6., you can however, export the required variables to make it work

-In order to work with SSO, create two profiles one for sso, and one to assume the role you have created with the required permissions; simulator-sso and simulator in the example below.
+Create an SSO profile as usual

 ```shell
 [profile simulator-sso]